DETAILED ACTION

 a controller (Fig. 10, Char.
 1008: controller) comprising a processor (Par.
 [0087]: controller (1008) can be any combination of processors) and configured to:

-bring the probe tip to a temperature at or below freezing to adhere cardiac tissue or cells to the probe tip; (Claim 13 and Par.
+bring the probe tip to a harvesting temperature at or below freezing to induce cryoadhesion of cardiac tissue or cells to the probe tip; (Claim 13 and Par.
 [0133]) and

-Tearney, as applied to claim 70 above, is silent regarding the cryogenic probe tip being configured for introduction into a cardiac chamber via a blood vessel; and a steering mechanism configured to steer the probe tip to a tissue harvesting site within the cardiac chamber;
+Tearney, as applied to claim 70 above, is silent regarding the harvested tissue being cardiac tissue; the cryoprobe being configured for introduction into a cardiac chamber via a blood vessel; and a steering mechanism configured to steer the probe tip to a tissue harvesting site within the cardiac chamber.

 Thiel, in a similar field of endeavor, teaches an electrosurgical device capable of using cryogenic energy (Par.
-[0096]) and configured to treat tissue in a plurality of locations, such as cardiac tissue and intestinal tissue.
+[0096]) to harvest tissue; (Par.
+[0090]) wherein a probe temperature is maintained at or below freezing such that tissue adheres to a portion of the probe; (Par.
+[0043]) wherein the electrosurgical device is configured to operate in a plurality of locations, such as cardiac tissue and intestinal tissue.
 (Par.
 [0121] and [0215])

 The combination of Tearney/Thiel, as applied to claim 70 above, is silent regarding the cryogenic probe tip being configured for introduction into a cardiac chamber via a blood vessel; and a steering mechanism configured to steer the probe tip to a tissue harvesting site within the cardiac chamber.